anyapages/tic-tac-toe-app/README.md

 - Add soothing pink, blue, and green.
 - Add ✘  ,  ❤︎ , ❌, and ⭕️ icons.

+## Roadmap of Future Improvements
+- A New Game button which the new state should be deleted when clicked.
+- A version of Human vs. Machine.

 ## Installation
  `npx create-react-app tic-tac-toe-app`